Light Weight Titanium Aerospace Castings

 FSPT delivers titanium’s superior strength to weight ratio and fatigue resistance through a process known as near-net titanium investment casting.
 Our proven method ensures that you receive dimensionally compliant components while reducing material waste and excessive machining that can otherwise drive up the costs associated with fully machined wrought titanium applications.

-This cost-effective process begins with our using your design to create an exact wax copy – “pattern” – via an injection molding process.
+This cost-effective process begins with our using your design to create an exact wax copy – “pattern” – via an injection molding process or 3D Printing.
 Next, we coat the wax pattern with several layers of a ceramic slurry mix, and allow it to dry.
-We then remove the wax, leaving behind a mold in the shape of your complex component design.
+We then remove the pattern, leaving behind a mold in the shape of your complex component design.
 Finally, fill the mold with molten titanium.
 The ceramic mold is then destroyed to allow removal of the titanium casting.

-When designing components for the rigors of aviation, two primary concerns tend to be in the forefront of the engineer’s mind are 1) component strength/fatigue and 2) tight tolerances.
+When designing components for the rigors of aviation, two primary concerns tend to be in the forefront of the engineer’s mind: 1) component strength/fatigue and 2) tight tolerances.
 At FSPT, we systematically address and resolve these and many other potential concerns.
-Since casting of titanium is the only process we do, we do it very well.

-In their as-cast condition, our casting process can typically hold components to a typical 0.010” – 0.015” tolerance.
-While we typically achieve net-shape geometries for complex turbo blade profiles, our process is essentially a near-net casting process.
-In many cases, the cast titanium is just about what you need.
+In their as-cast condition, our casting process can achieve very good as cast tolerances for many applications.
 We offer the option of performing finish machining in order to deliver final component precision surfaces if required.

-FS Precision implements the highest level of Continuous Improvement and 6 Sigma process control methodologies available in the industry, and we hold ourselves to extremely high quality standards maintained through AMS 2175 and similar aerospace inspection specifications.
+FS Precision implements the highest level of Continuous Improvement and 6 Sigma process control methodologies available in the industry, and we hold ourselves to extremely high quality standards maintained through aerospace inspection specifications and accreditations.

 Our process of near-net casting and machining ensures that no time or unnecessary expense is wasted machining or converting costly titanium into dirty scrap chips on the floor.
 For many of our casting projects, a fully machined version may otherwise have begun as a 100-pound billet, and then been machined down to a finished geometry of five pounds or less.
 That’s money spent on wasted titanium and excessive machining operations!
 At FS Precision Tech, we like to say that “We put the air in your parts so that YOU don’t have to.”